Skip to content

 python

-for asset in bundle.manifest.assets:
+for fh in bundle.files():

 Work with Typed Handles